Understanding how Stickers work in React Video Editor

 Okay, an overlay object representing our chosen sticker exists in the editor's state.
 How does it actually appear on the main video preview canvas?
 Yep you guessed it.
 StickerLayerContent.tsx.

-This component is rendered for each overlay object that has type: OverlayType.STICKER
+This component is rendered for each overlay object that has type: OverlayType.STICKER.
+Its job is simple but crucial:

 - Receives Overlay Data: It gets the specific

-object as a prop. - Finds the Template: It uses the
+overlayobject as a prop. - Finds the Template: It uses the

-. - Gets the Component: If a template is found, it extracts the actual React component (
+overlay.content(which holds the template ID) as a key to look up the corresponding template configuration in thetemplateMapimported fromsticker-helpers.tsx. - Gets the Component: If a template is found, it extracts the actual React component (

-) from the configuration. - Renders the Component: It renders the extracted
+template.Component) from the configuration. - Renders the Component: It renders the extracted

-acts as the final step, dynamically rendering the correct sticker visual based on the template ID stored in the overlay data.
+StickerLayerContent acts as the final step, dynamically rendering the correct sticker visual based on the template ID stored in the overlay data.

 Putting it All Together (The Flow)